glennhenry/cs-notes/docs/backend-development/13-message-broker/message-broker.md

 ### Message Queue

-Message broker may store messages received from the client in something called **message queue**, which is a queue data structure that is used to store messages until they can be processed by the intended service.
-By using queue, this ensure the messages are processed in appropriate request order.
+Message broker may store messages received from the client in something called **message queue**, which is a [queue data structure](/data-structures-and-algorithms/queue) that is used to store messages until they can be processed by the intended service.
+By using queue, this ensures the messages are processed in appropriate request order.

 Another benefits of message queue :